Ty Cobb

-Tyrus Raymond Cobb (December 18, 1886 – July 17, 1961), nicknamed "the Georgia Peach", was an American Major League Baseball (MLB) center fielder.
-He was born in rural Narrows, Georgia.
-Cobb spent 22 seasons with the Detroit Tigers, the last six as the team's player-manager, and finished his career with the Philadelphia Athletics.
+Tyrus Raymond Cobb (December 18, 1886 – July 17, 1961), nicknamed "the Georgia Peach", was an American professional baseball center fielder.
+A native of rural Narrows, Georgia, Cobb played 24 seasons in Major League Baseball (MLB).
+He spent 22 years with the Detroit Tigers and served as the team's player-manager for the last six, and he finished his career with the Philadelphia Athletics.
 In 1936, Cobb received the most votes of any player on the inaugural ballot for the National Baseball Hall of Fame, receiving 222 out of a possible 226 votes (98.2%); no other player received a higher percentage of votes until Tom Seaver in 1992.
 In 1999, the Sporting News ranked Cobb third on its list of "Baseball's 100 Greatest Players."

-Cobb is widely credited with setting 90 MLB records during his career.
+Cobb is credited with setting 90 MLB records throughout his career.
+Cobb has won more batting titles than any other player, with 11 (or 12, depending on who is awarded the 1910 title).
+During his 24-year career, he hit .300 in a record 23 consecutive seasons, with the exception being his rookie season.
+He also hit .400 in three different seasons, a record he shares with three other players.
+Cobb has more five-hit games (14) than any other player in major league history.
+He also holds the career record for stealing home (54 times) and for stealing second base, third base, and home in succession (4 times), and is still the youngest player to compile 4,000 hits and score 2,000 runs.
 His combined total of 4,065 runs scored and runs batted in (after adjusting for home runs) is still the highest ever produced by any major league player.
-He still holds several records as of the end of the 2022 season, including the highest career batting average (.366) and most career batting titles with 11 (or 12, depending on source).
-He retained many other records for almost a half century or more, including most career hits until 1985 (4,189 or 4,191, depending on source), most career runs (2,245 or 2,246 depending on source) until 2001, most career games played (3,035) and at bats (11,429 or 11,434 depending on source) until 1974, and the modern record for most career stolen bases (892) until 1977.
-He still holds the career record for stealing home (54 times) and for stealing second base, third base, and home in succession (4 times), and as the youngest player ever to compile 4,000 hits and score 2,000 runs.
-Cobb ranks fifth all time in number of games played and committed 271 errors, the most by any American League (AL) outfielder.
+Cobb also ranks first in games played by an outfielder in major league history (2,934).
+He retained many other records for almost a half century or more, including most career games played (3,035) and at bats (11,429 or 11,434 depending on source) until 1974 as well as the modern record for most career stolen bases (892) until 1977.
+He also had the most career hits until 1985 (4,189 or 4,191, depending on source) and most career runs until 2001.
+His .366 or .367 (depending on source) career batting average ranked as the highest-ever recorded up until 2024, when MLB decided to include Negro Leagues players in official statistics.

-Cobb's legacy, which includes a large college scholarship fund for Georgia residents financed by his early investments in Coca-Cola and General Motors, has been somewhat tarnished by allegations of racism and violence, primarily stemming from a couple of mostly-discredited biographies that were released following his death.
-Cobb's reputation as a violent man was fanned by his first biographer, sportswriter Al Stump, whose stories about Cobb have been discredited as sensationalized, and have largely proven to be fictional.
+Cobb's reputation, which includes a large college scholarship fund for Georgia residents financed by his early investments in Coca-Cola and General Motors, has been somewhat tarnished by allegations of racism and violence.
+These primarily stem from a couple of mostly discredited biographies that were released following his death.
+Cobb's reputation as a violent man was exaggerated by his first biographer, sportswriter Al Stump, whose stories about Cobb have been proven as sensationalized and largely fictional.
 While he was known for often violent conflicts, he spoke favorably about black players joining the Major Leagues and was a well-known philanthropist.